Willow Sidhe is a nature enthusiast who fully appreciates the challenges of a shady garden.

-If you ever get the feeling that some people were born with a magical talent for growing house plants and you simply aren't one of them, I'll let you in on a secret.
+If you ever get the feeling that some people were born with a magical talent for growing houseplants and you simply aren't one of them, I'll let you in on a secret.
 Success rides not on the person, but on the plant.
 Cut yourself some slack and try one of the easiest house plants to maintain.
-Numerous plants can be grown by most anyone, even those self-professed “black thumbs.”
-All you need is a tough house plant and a little time each month to provide them with care, and you'll soon have your own flourishing indoor garden.
+Many plants can be grown by most anyone, even those self-professed “black thumbs.”
+All you need is a tough house plant and a little time each month to provide it with care, and you'll soon have your own flourishing indoor oasis.

 Cast Iron Plant (Aspidistra Elatior)

-- Feeding – Fertilize cast iron plant once per year in early spring and you may be rewarded with star-shaped flowers that appear along the soil line.
+- Feeding – Fertilize cast iron plants once per year in early spring and you may be rewarded with star-shaped flowers that appear along the soil line.

 Jade Plant (Crassula Ovata or Crassula Argentea)

 Native to South Africa and fond of warm temperatures, the jade plant is another of the easiest house plants to maintain.
 Because it is a succulent, it requires little water and needs only minimal care to thrive as an indoor plant.
 Feng-shui practitioners believe the plant is lucky and may even increase your wealth.
 Place it in a south-east corner window to reap its mysterious benefits.
 Although it grows slowly and stays small, the jade plant makes an attractive addition to the indoor garden and requires almost no effort to thrive.

 - Light – Jade plant likes bright light, so place it in a west- or south-facing window for the best results.
 It will tolerate less light, if necessary, but too little light will stunt the plant's growth.

 - Water – This succulent requires regular watering during the summer months, about once every week.
 During the winter, however, it needs water only once every six to eight weeks.
 Always use room-temperature water, as cold or hot water can stress jade plant.